-The Health and Wellness center recognizes that emotional health is an essential element in achieving one's goals here at Alvernia and beyond.
+The Medical and Counseling Center recognizes that emotional health is an essential element in achieving one's goals here at Alvernia and beyond.
 Counseling services offers short term individual counseling free of charge with a Licensed Psychologist.
 Counseling records are confidential and maintained separately from student Treatment Records.
 Information contained in these records may only be released with written consent of the student, except in certain cases of threat of harm to self or others, in keeping with professional codes and/or relevant laws.

-Multicultural Engagement (610-796-8437)
+Holleran Center for Community & Global Engagement (610-790-1925)